costs-to-expect/api/README.md

 set up our app.

-Firstly, we need to check we are trying to access the right location, execute `docker compose exec api ls`.
+Firstly, we need to check we are trying to access the right location, execute `docker compose exec costs.api.app ls`.
 You should see a list of the files and directories at the project root.

 Next, we need to configure the API by setting out local .ENV file our .env,